-- A. The following expenses may be eligible for reimbursement through JTIP - (1) A percentage of trainee wages for up to six months of initial training. - (2) Cost of providing custom classroom training at a New Mexico post-secondary public educational institution at a maximum of \$35 per hour of training per trainee and a cap of \$1,000 per employee. - (3) A percentage of intern wages for up to 640 training hours. - B. Standard reimbursement rates for wages range up to seventy-five percent.
+- A. The following expenses may be eligible for reimbursement through JTIP. - (1) A percentage of trainee wages for up to six months of initial training.

+(2) Cost of providing custom classroom training at a New Mexico post-secondary public educational institution with a cap of \$6,000 per trainee.
+Reimbursement for classroom training is consistent with JTIP policy and ranges from fifty percent to seventy-five percent based on company location.

+(3) A percentage of intern wages for up to 640 1040 training hours.

+B. Standard reimbursement rates for wages range up to seventy-five percent.
 Positions that meet the JTIP requirements with starting wages at levels eligible for the high wage job tax credit may be also eligible for an additional five percent wage reimbursement.
-Positions filled by trainees who meet any of the three two following criteria may be eligible for an additional five percent wage reimbursement above the standard rates if the approved entry wage is at least the minimum rate for the Job Zone as outlined in the JTIP wage chart on Paragraph (2) of Subsection D. of 5.5.50.10 NMAC for Zones 1, 2, 3 and 4: - (1) Trainee has graduated out of the New Mexico Foster Care System.
+Positions filled by trainees who meet any of the three following criteria may be eligible for an additional five percent wage reimbursement above the standard rates if the approved entry wage is at least the minimum rate for the Job Zone as outlined in the JTIP wage chart on Paragraph (2) of Subsection D. of 5.5.50.10 NMAC for Zones 1, 2, 3 and 4:

+Trainee has graduated out of the New Mexico Foster Care System.
+(1)

-- (2) Trainee has graduated within the past 12 months from a post-secondary training or academic program at a New Mexico institution of higher education. - (3) Trainee is a U.S. veteran.
+(2) Trainee has graduated within the past 12 months from a post-secondary training or academic program at a New Mexico institution of higher education.

+Trainee is a U.S. veteran.
+(3)